• Skip to primary navigation

 Serving Suggestions

-We enjoy simple masoor dal with plain rice and fries, curries, or alu chokha.
+We enjoy simple masoor dal with steamed rice, pickle and fries, curries, or alu chokha (known as alu bhate in Bengali).
 You can also serve it with homemade roti and sabji.
 You might also enjoy it as a soup during the winter or monsoon seasons.

 Substitutions

 I have used cumin seeds along with bay leaf and dry red chilli for tempering.
-You may also use Bengali five spice or panch phoron instead of cumin seeds to make Panch Phoron Dal.
+You may also use Bengali five spice or panch phoron for tadka (tempering) instead of cumin seeds to make Panch Phoron Dal.

 bowl full of dal along with chilli onion coriander leaves